j-sieben/PIT/Doc/using_pit.md

 end;
 ```

-If the assertion throws an error, this may lead to a message like "Parameter 'P_PARAM' is supposed to be in the range of [10,20,30] but was 45."
+If the assertion throws an error, this may lead to a message like »Parameter 'P_PARAM' is supposed to be in the range of [10,20,30] but was 45.«